 The assets of the Company consist of its wholly owned subsidiary, Anton Nielsen Vojens, ApS whose sole asset is commercial real estate in Vojens, Denmark.
 The commercial real estate is leased to StatOil, AS until 2026.
-The property is a 750 square meter parcel currently used as a fuel station located at Ostergade 67, 6500 Vojens Denmark.
+The property is land only and is a 750 square meter parcel currently used as a fuel station and is located at Ostergade 67, 6500 Vojens Denmark.